During a practical driving test, the requirement is the examiner asking you to park up on the left parallel to the pavement on many occasions.

 Parking too close or opposite a junction that is on the right hand side of the road is hazardous for vehicles exiting that junction.
 If a vehicle is exiting this junction and wishing to turn left, their main observation will be to their right.
 A vehicle that is driving around you will be on the right hand side of the road heading directly into the path of the vehicle exiting the junction.

-Parking across a dropped curb which gives access to property should be avoided.
-Dropped curbs for use of pedestrians to aid crossing roads should also be avoided.
+Parking across a dropped kerb which gives access to property should be avoided.
+Dropped kerb for use of pedestrians to aid crossing roads should also be avoided.

 Parking reference points

 If you struggle to obtain a good distance away from the kerb when parking, use some reference points to help.
 This image shows a car that is parked appropriately at around 6-8 inches from the kerb.
 Through the front windscreen you can see the kerb.
 As it enters the car, make a reference to that point.
 This can be referenced with a sticker or mark of some kind.

 In normal driving, you will be further right into the road, making the kerb further left than this reference point.
 When you wish to park next to the kerb use this reference point to slowly edge over closer to the kerb until the reference point lines up.

 Additionally, a second parking reference point should be used to establish how far from the kerb you are and how parallel to the kerb your car is.

 When you have a good parking position. make a mental note of what it looks like in your left mirror.
 It should look something similar to this image.
 Make a note of the distance from the kerb and how parallel it looks.
 Whilst parking, use the above reference point combined with this one.
 It’s important that you edge over towards the kerb in gradual segments. turning too harshly will likely make you hit the kerb with the front wheel.